 What Are Some Common Types of Unstructured Data?

 Unstructured data is data that cannot be organized or categorized in a predefined manner.
 It is mostly qualitative data that cannot be processed and analyzed using conventional data tools and methods.
 Unstructured data can come from various sources such as social media, email, images, videos, documents, and more.
 In this article, we will discuss some interesting examples of unstructured data.

 Most of the data that we use on a daily basis is probably unstructured data.
 For example, text files or emails are considered unstructured.
 There are no strict rules for the data in a text file.
-You could have a single smiley face or a 40-page thesis.
+Here we explore some common types of unstructured data:

 Natural language processing is a form of artificial intelligence that can analyze text files and emails to attempt to make some sense of this unstructured data.
 This technology even has applications for audio and video.